jdechavanne/NodeJsCourse/Readme.md

 ## Show me the api !

+Just run :

+`npm run start:dev`

+This command will launch a local server on localhost port 3000

-If you want to try the Api, you can import the postman collection from the postman-collection folder :)
+Then if you want to try the Api, you can import the postman collection from the postman-collection folder :)